 Generally, the coming-of-age drama has always got a bit of a bad rep as the trashy, commercial underbelly of the indie film: highly marketable and a safe bet for non-studio movies to find an assured teen audience.
-While some coming-of-age movies have achieved acclaim it has been few and far between.
-However, in the last few years a significant number of films in the genre have found themselves in the last leg of the academy race.
+While some coming-of-age movies have achieved acclaim, it has been few and far between.
+However, in the last few years, a significant number of films in the genre have found themselves in the last leg of the Academy race.

 A Relatable Tragedy

 The issues dealt with are all achingly contemporary.
-LGBTQ, race, gender have all experienced renewed revisions of their positions in modern America recently.
-Arguably they can be grouped with movies films like Three Billboards and The Florida Project that are “anti-escapism”.
-Previous Oscar Bait, whether it has been period pieces or fantasy epics, have been concerned with taking us elsewhere.
+LGBTQ, race, and gender have all experienced renewed revisions of their positions in modern America recently.
+Arguably they can be grouped with films like Three Billboards and The Florida Project that are “anti-escapism”.
+Previous Oscar Bait, whether it has been period pieces or fantasy epics, has been concerned with taking us elsewhere.
 The new style grounds itself firmly in the nation of production.
 Whether purposefully or not, these films have succeeded with the Academy due to their role as a response to the issues of contemporary America.

 These are overwhelmingly small films.
 Their production values may be high, and even stars frequent, but they are small, personal stories.
 They fall into a type of narrative concerned with observation — a brief slice-of-life inspection of character.
 There is not so much plot as such as great characters on a simple and even at times predictable trajectory.
 In Boyhood, we know where we are going and where it’ll end from the title alone.
 Linklater provides no plot, yet the power of the film is in its long-form narrative journey.
 The same goes for Moonlight and Lady Bird.
-The beauty lies in the fact that nothing much of anything happens expect that time passes — growing up in a nutshell.
+The beauty lies in the fact that nothing much of anything happens except that time passes — growing up in a nutshell.

-Even in Manchester by the Sea we only observe the life of a tragic character.
+Even in Manchester by the Sea, we only observe the life of a tragic character.
 We aren’t presented with resolution or absolution because he’s beyond that.
 Simply, director Kenneth Lonergan invites us to just follow this guy around while he tends to his newly orphaned nephew.